Pseudo-Riemannian geometry embeds information geometry in optimal transport: -divergence and the pseudo-Riemannian framework

 where $a \cdot b$ is the Euclidean dot product.
-As shown in \cite[Theorem 6]{W18}, the optimal transport map has the form
+This reduces, after a suitable reparameterization, to the cost function of the Dirichlet transport studied in \cite{PW18b}.
+Remarkably, as shown in \cite{PW18b} and \cite[Theorem 6]{W18}, the optimal transport map is still explicit and is given by

 where $\varphi$ is an $\alpha$-exponentially concave function on $M$ (i.e., $e^{\alpha \varphi}$ is concave) satisfying suitable regularity conditions (see \cite[Condition 7]{W18}) that will be assumed implicitly.
-The $c$-divergence is the $L^{(\alpha)}$-divergence given by
+The representation \eqref{eqn:transport.map.L.alpha} of the optimal transport map may be regarded as an analogue of Brenier's theorem.
+By an argument similar to the one presented in Example \ref{eg:Bregman.divergence}, it can be shown that the $c$-divergence is the $L^{(\alpha)}$-divergence given by

-This divergence, which can be defined on an arbitrary convex set, was introduced in \cite{PW16} (for $\alpha = 1$).
-Detailed studies (using various parameterizations) can be found in \cite{PW18, W15, W18, PW18b, W19}.
+For detailed studies of this divergence see \cite{PW18, W15, W18, PW18b, W19}.
 Note that as $\alpha \rightarrow 0$ the $L^{(\alpha)}$-divergence converges to the Bregman divergence of the convex function $-\varphi$.
-In \cite{PW18, W18} it was shown that the induced dualistic structure is dually projectively flat with {\it constant} sectional curvature $-\alpha$ (the converse is also true; for the precise statement see \cite[Theorem 19]{W18}).
-Several further properties of this divergence will be studied in this paper.
+In \cite{PW18, W18} it was shown that the induced dualistic structure is dually projectively flat with constant sectional curvature $-\alpha$ (the converse is also true; for the precise statement see \cite[Theorem 19]{W18}).
 Also see \cite{P17} which interprets the quadratic cost and \eqref{eqn:alpha.cost} in terms of convex costs (Example \ref{eg:convex.cost}) defined by exponential families.
-The regularity theory of this transport problem is addressed recently in \cite{KZ18} which motivated our study. \end{example}
+The regularity theory of this transport problem is recently addressed in \cite{KZ18} which motivated our study. \end{example}

-\begin{example} [Entropic regularization \cite{AKOC19}] From \eqref{eqn:c.divergence}, a general $c$-divergence is, apart from a change of coordinates (via $q = f(p)$), the same as the original cost function up to some linear terms that involve only $p$ or $q'$.
-We show how this idea can be used to interpret the $D_{\lambda}$-divergence in the recent paper \cite{AKOC19} which defines a divergence for the entropically regularized transport problem.
+\begin{example} [Entropic regularization] From \eqref{eqn:c.divergence}, a general $c$-divergence is, apart from a change of coordinates (via $q = f(p)$), the same as the original cost function up to some linear terms that involve only $p$ or $q'$.
+We show how this idea can be used to interpret the $D_{\lambda}$-divergence in the recent paper \cite{AKOC19} which defines a ``modified Sinkhorn divergence'' for the entropically regularized transport problem.